 ET NON.
 Lat.
 And not.
 A technical phrase in pleading, which introduces the negative averments of a special traverse.
-It has the same force and effect as the words "absque hoc," and is occasionally used instead of the latter.
+It has the same force and effect as the words absque hoc, "without this," and is occasionally used instead of the latter.

 ET SEQ.
-An abbreviation for et sequentia, "and the following."
+An abbreviation for et sequentes (masculine and feminine plural) or et sequentia (neuter), "and the following."
 Thus a reference to "p.
 1, et seq." means "page first and the following pages."
+Also abbreviated "et sqq.," which is preferred by some authorities.